 There are ice machines on all three decks in case you need ice for your stateroom, as well as an ice bucket in each room.
 If you can’t find your ice bucket, look inside one of the cabinets by the desk; it may be hiding in there!

 Conclusion for Our AmaWaterways AmaKristina Review

 All in all, we had a great experience on AmaKristina.
-The Cruise Manager was a standout along with our junior suite, the Sip and Sail events, the pool, fitness room, and the excursions AmaWaterways provided during our Colors of Provence river cruise in France.
+The Cruise Manager was a standout along with our junior suite, the Sip and Sail events, the pool, the fitness room, and the excursions AmaWaterways provided during our Colors of Provence river cruise in France.

 We look forward to future sailings with AmaWaterays!

-- 26 Helpful Things to Know your First Time on a River Cruise
+- 26 Helpful Things to Know Your First Time on a River Cruise

 - European River Cruises Info: Where they Sail, Cruise Lines to Consider, and More